Prof Gary Higgs

 Director of the Geographical Information Systems (GIS) Research Centre in USW and a co-Director of the Wales Institute of Social and Economic Research, Data and Methods (WISERD).
 A quantitative geographer by background, my over-arching research interests are in the application of GIS and other types of spatial technologies in social and environmental studies.
-Most recently my research has been in the areas of health geography, rural geography, environmental justice and inequalities and emergency planning (police, fire services).
+Most recently my research has been in the areas of health geography, geography of sport and inequalities in access to public services using GIS-based accessibility models.

 Geographical Information Systems Research Centre, University of South Wales

 1987 – 1999 Research Assistant/Lecturer/Senior Lecturer, Department of City and Regional Planning, Cardiff University

 1999 – 2000 Senior Lecturer, School of Geography, University of Leeds